amitfin/patch/README.md

 `files` is a list of patches to apply.
 Each item on the list has the following properties (all are mandatory):

 - `name`: the file name
 - `base`: the directory containing an original copy of the file (before the patch).
 The patch happens only if the content of the file to be patched (`destination/name`) is identical to the content of the base file (`base/name`).
 Otherwise, a repair issue is raised.
 In such a case, a rebase of the patch is required along with updating the content of the files `base/name` and `patch/name`.
+This parameter can be provided as a local path or as a URL.
 - `destination`: the local directory with the file to be patched.
 - `patch`: the directory containing the file with the change.
+It can be provided as a local path or as a URL.

 All files must exist (e.g. `base/name`, etc') inside the Home Assistant Core environment.
-It’s convenient to mount `base` and `patch` directories as [network shares](https://www.home-assistant.io/common-tasks/os#network-storage).
+It’s convenient to mount `base` and `patch` directories as [network shares](https://www.home-assistant.io/common-tasks/os#network-storage), or provide them as URLs.

 The `destination` directory can use the following variables as a prefix: